ChiaN-Yang/Find_Graphene/README.md

-# Find_Graphene
+# Graphene_Finder
-Let charge-coupled device scanned if single layer graphene there
+Autonomous robotic searching of graphene

 # Note
-Before running this file, you should put your trained model under Find_Graphene folder
+Before running this file, you should replace the folder named my_model by your own model